sunfish-prj/Service-Ledger/README.md

 ```
 In case the server is using MongoDB, you should also start it.
 See the corresponding command wrt your os [here](https://docs.mongodb.com/manual/administration/install-community/)

 The server is now running and listening on the port chosen in the *config/default.yaml*. file (e.g. 60005).
-You can use the [client-stub interface] (http://localhost:60005/docs).
+You can use the [client-stub interface](http://localhost:60005/docs).

 ### Server test